Student Work by Kasia Ptaszynska

-CG Spectrum is an online school for Animation, Visual Effects, Concept Art and Game Design.
+CG Spectrum is an online training provider for Animation, Visual Effects, Concept Art and Game Design.

 Our headquarters are based in Melbourne, Australia.

-CG Spectrum Pty Ltd, Level 1, 164 Kings Way, South Melbourne, Victoria, AUSTRALIA, 3205, is responsible for using your personal data, together with other related CG Spectrum companies.
+CG Spectrum Pty Ltd (ABN 33 605 850 397), Level 1/580 Church St, Richmond VIC, AUSTRALIA 3121, is responsible for using your personal data, together with other related CG Spectrum companies.
 CG will be referred to hereafter as ‘CG Spectrum’ or ‘we’.